3 Myths

 Protein and Silkies

-When I first started with silkies, I heard and reas everywhere that they need a higher protein diet than other breeds.
+When I first started keeping Silkies, I read and heard everywhere that they need a higher-protein diet than other breeds.

-Silkies do fine around 16-20% protein feed like any other breed.
-Its crucial to have them on a multivitamin supplement.
+The truth is, Silkies do fine on a 16–20% protein feed, just like any other breed.
+What's crucial is to provide them with a good multivitamin supplement.

 Read more